 The Government’s Microelectronics Education Programme ran from 1980 to 1986, exploring how computers could be used in schools in the UK.
-This photograph is from Albright Secondary school, Popes Lane, Oldbury, 1982, showing a group working with one of the first micros, the RM 380E.
-The two most popular computers were produced by Acorn (once touted as the British Apple, they built the BBC Micros) and these by Research Computers.
+This photograph from Albright Secondary School, Popes Lane, Oldbury, shows a group working with one of the first micros, the RM 380Z.
+At that time the two most popular computers were these produced by Research Computers and Acorn – once touted as the British Apple, they built the BBC Micros.
+Whilst the two national broadcasters BBC and ITV were still producing day time educational slots for school lessons, these would soon no longer be needed with the advent of computers and video recorders.
+Great changes were afoot.
+This is the beginning of the future.

 From Hansard Minutes, House of Commons, 25 January 1982

 Mr Kenneth Baker, the Minister for Industry and Information Technology replied: ‘Progress in my Department’s micros in schools scheme is excellent.
-A total of 2, 300 applications had been processed by the end of 1981 and, with the extension of the scheme to all secondary schools from January this year, large numbers of applications are expected.
-I am very satisfied with the success of this scheme so far, and we are well on the way to reaching our objective of ensuring that every secondary school has at least one micro by the end of 1982’.
+A total of 2,300 applications had been processed by the end of 1981 and, with the extension of the scheme to all secondary schools from January this year, large numbers of applications are expected.
+I am very satisfied with the success of this scheme so far, and we are well on the way to reaching our objective of ensuring that every secondary school has at least one micro by the end of 1982.’

 Mr Trotter congratulated his honourable Friend on the success of this imaginative scheme and asked if sufficient progress been made in the training of teachers in these schools to get the full benefit out of the machinery being installed?